Lianhu, Xi'an

 Lianhu District (莲湖区 (蓮湖區, Liánhú Qū, lotus lake)) is one of 11 urban districts of the prefecture-level city of Xi'an, the capital of Shaanxi Province, Northwest China.
+The district is named after Lianhu Park, which is located within it.
 The district borders the districts of Weiyang to the north, Xincheng to the east, Beilin to the southeast, and Yanta to the southeast.
 It is divided into the following administrative divisions: